Jarrod Cooper

-Jarrod Alexander Cooper (born March 31, 1978) is a former American football safety with the Oakland Raiders and Carolina Panthers.
-He was drafted by the Panthers in the fifth round of the 2001 NFL Draft.
-He played college football at Kansas State.
+Jarrod Alexander Cooper (born March 31, 1978) is an American former professional football player who was a safety with the Oakland Raiders and Carolina Panthers of the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the Panthers in the fifth round of the 2001 NFL draft.

 Early life

 Cooper played football and ran track and field for Pearland High School in Texas.
 He was an All-state selection in football as a senior and was a four-year letterman in track and field, excelling in the long jump, triple jump, and the 110-meter and 300-meter hurdles.

 College career

-Cooper played college football at Kansas State where he was an All-Big 12 selection all four years.
+Cooper played college football for the Kansas State Wildcats where he was an All-Big 12 selection all four years.
 He was elected team captain as a junior and senior.
 After leaving Kansas State, he ranked 11th in school history in tackles.

 Professional career

 Carolina Panthers

-Cooper was drafted by the Carolina Panthers in the fifth round (143rd overall) of the 2001 NFL Draft and played in Super Bowl XXXVIII.
+Cooper was drafted by the Carolina Panthers in the fifth round (143rd overall) of the 2001 NFL draft and played in Super Bowl XXXVIII.